kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ## Modules and Lessons

-You need to complete your answers and we need to check your answers before proceeding to the phone coaching session and the next module.
+You need to complete your answers, and we need to check your answers before proceeding to the phone coaching session and the next module.

 We are committed to helping our students have a smooth experience with upgrading their English skills.